magento/merchdocs/src/sales-channels/google-ads/google-eol.md

    - Visit the [Magento Marketplace](https://marketplace.magento.com/) to find a Google product feed extension that meets your needs.

-1. What will happen to the catalog I am currently syncing back to GMC?
+1. What happened to the catalog I am currently syncing back to GMC?

-    The catalog feed synced with the extension will stop updating in Google Merchant Center on April 28, 2020.
+    The catalog feed synced with the extension stopped updating in Google Merchant Center on April 28, 2020.
 For more information about setting up a new product feed, see the [Google Onboarding Guide](https://support.google.com/merchants/answer/7439058?hl=en).

-1. What actions and when do I need to take prior to the disable date to minimize any disruption?
+1. What actions should I take now?

-    We recommend you start exploring alternative extensions on the [Magento Marketplace](https://marketplace.magento.com/) immediately.
-This will give you the most time to identify an alternative and begin migrating your information.
+    If you have not already done so, we recommend you explore alternative extensions on the [Magento Marketplace](https://marketplace.magento.com/).